-My daughter did this glittery Eiffel Tower for her class project, during a week they learned about France.
-She needed to do Eiffel Tower and with what and how to do was up to her.
+My daughter made this glittery Eiffel Tower for her class project, during a week they learned about France.
+She needed to build an Eiffel Tower and with what and how to do it was up to her.
 We came up with this idea.
 I helped her with the construction.

 - Eiffel Tower print out from Internet